 The person may think they are creating suspense, but they're usually not.
 They're drawing things out, because they are afraid of what to do afterwards.
-But, it will only become really exciting for the audience when they see something happen.
+But, it will only become really exciting for the audience when something happens.

-In your life, will you just say it?
-Imagine that you need to offer someone a criticism.
-Will you just go ahead and do it?
+In your life, will you just say what you want to say?
 Or, do you say, "Look, you've been doing great and I really appreciate how nice you've been to Jim lately.
 I was just wondering, I mean hoping, it's just that sometimes I kind of think that perhaps at some point in the future, will sometime, doesn't have to be soon..."